 The supersonic speed of the record setting flight was limited only by the speed at which they believed the honeycomb aircraft panels would begin to delaminate, although one of the afterburners malfunctioned en route, and the last hour of the flight was continued at subsonic speed.
 This reduced the average speed to roughly Mach 1.5, despite most of the flight being at Mach 2.

 The other limiting factor was the high fuel burn rate required for the long distance supersonic speeds, "Greased Lighting" was forced to refuel in air 5 times while en route.
 Each time requiring the aircraft to slow down to rendezvous with the slower re-fueling aircraft.

 Before her retirement in January 1970, The B-58 Hustler set a total of 19 world speed records, including coast to coast, and intercontinental speed records, and earning record winning aerospace trophies like the Bleriot trophy, the Thomson trophy, the Mackay trophy, the Bendix trophy and the Harmon trophy.

 Since Hustler pilots were the only USAF pilots experienced in long-duration supersonic flight, several former crews were selected for the SR-71 Blackbird as their next assignment.

-Pilots considered the Hustler to be one of the sexiest aircraft to have ever graced the skies, but most to do know that the B-58 Hustler was equipped with the newly developed Nortronics Division automated cockpit voice warnings featuring the voice of actress and singer Joan Elms.
-To those flying the B-58, the voice was known as "Sexy Sally."
+Pilots considered the Hustler to be one of the sexiest aircraft to have ever graced the skies, but most do not know that the B-58 Hustler was equipped with the newly developed Nortronics Division automated cockpit voice warnings featuring the voice of actress and singer Joan Elms.
+To the crews flying the B-58 Hustler, the voice was known as "Sexy Sally."